See for yourself how Prophet AI can supercharge your security operations, accelerating alert investigation and response

 Eliminates manual effort, freeing analysts to focus on high-impact security tasks

 Alerts are only the starting point in identifying cybersecurity threat activity in your organization.
 Successfully triaging and investigating alerts demands thoughtful lines of questioning, environmental context, and additional investigative data sources to turn facts into a narrative of benign or malicious activity.
-However, without a strong process, the wealth of security information available can easily overwhelm an analyst or lead them down rabbit-holes that aren’t fruitful.
+However, without a strong process, the wealth of security information coming from various sources - such as a SIEM, firewalls, and intrusion detection systems (IDS) – can easily overwhelm an analyst and lead them down rabbit holes that aren’t fruitful, hindering incident response.
+It can also lead to high-priority alerts being missed, and potential threats slipping through the security nets.

-In this blog post, I’ll explain the key best practices in alert triage and investigative process that alleviate the biggest drivers of alert fatigue.
+In this blog post, I’ll explain the key best practices in alert triage and investigative workflows that alleviate the biggest drivers of alert fatigue while supporting continuous improvement and informed decisions.

 The first question to consider during alert triage may seem obvious, but it's frequently missed: what triggered the alert?
 As an investigator, lacking this information means you are essentially flying blind, increasing the chance that your investigation will not follow the most effective line of questioning.
 Moreover, without understanding the cause of the alert, you are more likely to misinterpret the evidence you examine.

 To start an investigation on the right note, it's helpful to establish playbooks that outline the initial steps for investigating each type of alert.
-These playbooks should include specific indicators of compromise (IOCs) or behaviors identified in the detection, along with references to their sources, such as whitepapers, tweets, etc., or other related alerts.
-This approach provides analysts with immediate context to begin triage and investigation.
+These playbooks should include specific indicators of compromise (IOCs) that might be a sign of malware or phishing, or behaviors identified in the detection, along with references to their sources, such as whitepapers, tweets, etc., or other related alerts.
+This approach provides analysts with immediate context to begin triage and investigation while reinforcing effective incident response and remediation workflows.

-If you’re lacking a threat intelligence team or your security products don’t explain their alerts adequately, there's a wealth of open-source intelligence available.
-Often, a simple Google search, a check on VirusTotal, or a query to ChatGPT about the relevant details or alert content can yield deeper insights to steer the investigation forward.
+If you lack a threat intelligence team or your security products don’t adequately explain their alerts, there's a wealth of open-source intelligence available.
+Often, a simple Google search, a check on VirusTotal, or a query to ChatGPT about the relevant details or alert content can yield deeper insights to steer the investigation forward, enhancing real-time decision-making and incident management.

 However, it’s important to note that context should not be confused with conclusions.
 Use intelligence to steer your investigation, but be cautious about drawing conclusions based solely on your search results.

 I often find that inexperienced analysts pull back the same sources of evidence, regardless of their investigative lead.
-Usually, it’s because there’s no process to guide the way they triage an alert and ensure they get a complete picture.
+Usually, it’s because they lack a defined alert triage process and, as a result, fail to get a complete picture.

 Below is a summary of the investigative process I have used effectively in the past.
 I've distilled it down into a few questions investigators can use to triage an alert, along with the most valuable data collections that can help answer each question.

 As you might expect, different investigation types warrant different investigative processes.
-In this example, we’ll be framing our process around investigating identity (IAM) based alerts, specifically from IDP solutions.
+In this example, we’ll frame our process around investigating identity (IAM) - based alerts, specifically from intelligent document processing (IDP) solutions.

-Next would be looking at the reputation of the source IP address.
+Next, look at the reputation of the source IP address.
 Generally, you’re expecting malicious activity to originate from an unusual location or IP block that differs from expected behavior.
-Use an IP lookup solution to gather infrastructure metadata.
+Use an IP lookup solution to gather infrastructure metadata to assist in categorization and prioritizing alerts.

-Did the user elevate their privileges, create an account, establish persistence, or access a sensitive application that’s unusual?
-You’ll want to have logs that include the entire session activity (for Okta, this is searchable with the External Session ID value).
+Did the user elevate their privileges, create an account, establish persistence, or access a sensitive application that they normally don’t?
+Ensure that SIEM logs include the entire session activity (for Okta, this is searchable with the External Session ID value) and that they provide critical alerts and the data necessary for the timely remediation of security incidents and cyberattacks.

 If this activity is considered malicious, does the threat actor still have access to the environment?
-Gather IDP logging after the alert and look for the same source entity and user tuple, any created user logons, or multi factor method.
+Gather IDP logging after the alert and look for the same source entity and user tuple, any created user logins, or multi-factor method to assess the potential impact, identify vulnerabilities and potential risks, and determine if escalation is required for effective incident management and remediation.

-Towards that end, we've developed Prophet AI for Security Operations to emulate how a top-tier analyst triages and investigates security alerts, thereby eliminating the stress and high costs associated with manual investigations.
+Towards that end, we've developed Prophet AI to emulate how a top-tier analyst triages and investigates security alerts, thereby eliminating the stress and high costs associated with manual investigations.

 Are you ready to elevate your security operations and handle alerts with unprecedented efficiency?
 Get a demo of Prophet AI to learn how you can triage and investigate security alerts 10 times faster.